timescale/docs/api/interpolated_rate.md

 ---

 # interpolated_rate() <tag type="toolkit" content="Toolkit" /><tag type="experimental-toolkit">Experimental</tag>
-The rate of change in the counter computed over the time period specified by the given interval.
-Boundary points are computed by a linear interpolation of the first and last points of the CounterSummary with the first or last point of the next and previous CounterSummaries in the sequence.
+Calculate the rate of change in a counter over a time period.
+Data points at the exact boundaries of the time period aren't needed.
+The function linerally interpolates the counter values at the boundaries from adjacent `CounterSummaries` if they are unknown.

-This is the same value as an
-`interpolated_delta` divided by the duration in seconds.
+This is the same value as an [`interpolated_delta`][interpolated_delta] divided by the duration in seconds.

 ```sql
 interpolated_rate(